Decorating small spaces

 Add a mirror

 As mentioned before, roller blinds are good for ensuring none of the natural light is blocked coming through the window.
 But they’re not the only option: run your curtains from ceiling to floor.
-Normally, the curtain rod or rail would be mounted around 4-6 inches above the frame, or halfway between the frame and the ceiling.
+Normally, the curtain rod or rail would be mounted about halfway between the frame and the ceiling.
 Opting for taller curtains will draw the eye up, making the ceilings feel much higher and the room bigger overall.

 Create space beyond the furniture

 With limited space in a small room it’s tempting to push all the furniture to the walls, but all you’re doing there is highlighting the space you don’t have.
 Increase the perceived size of the space by carefully arranging your furniture slightly more centrally, creating spaces around it.

 Built in seating